poonam-ux/SQLAlchemy-challenge_Climate-analysis_App/README.md

 This activity uses a Python and SQLAlchemy to make climate analysis and data exploration of the climate database.
 All of the following analysis completed by using SQLAlchemy ORM queries, Pandas, and Matplotlib.

-* Used SQLAlchemy ‘create_engine’ created to connect to the sqlite database.
+* Used SQLAlchemy ‘create_engine’ to connect to the sqlite database.

 ```
 hawaii_database_path = "./Resources/hawaii.sqlite"